microsoft/CameraTraps/INSTALLATION.md

 ```

 <img src="images/gradio_UI.png">

+**NOTE: Windows may encounter some errors with large file uploads making Batch Image Detection and Video Detection unable to process.
+It is a Gradio issue.
+Newer versions of Gradio in the future may fix this problem.**

 ## License
 This project is licensed under the MIT License.
 Refer to the LICENSE file for more details.